0mar-aly/landing-page/README.md

 The page can be used as a starting template for a dynamic landing page.
 The stylesheet is basic yet unique.
 The JavaScript code can be reused in other applications as most of the logic is written as functions.

 ## Author
 The starter files were provided by **Udacity** as part of the Front End Web Development Nanodegree project.
-This includes the HTML file (first 3 sections), and most of the styling.
-The **JavaScript** functionality was added by me.

-_Written by: Omar Aly_
+I added the NavBar, the last section, and the interactive functionality.